CharleyGui/docs.fr-fr/docs/framework/unmanaged-api/profiling/icorprofilerinfo-getclassfromtoken-method.md

 ms.assetid: 0afc1197-2a5b-424f-8b82-9cb59a7e00db
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: 335c25316b34f79b8d02eea5a7dd4ed7994fc754
+ms.openlocfilehash: 6999821412b3cdd614cb30858a0616c9f27a6baa
-ms.sourcegitcommit: 7f616512044ab7795e32806578e8dc0c6a0e038f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: fr-FR
-ms.lasthandoff: 07/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67780176"
+ms.locfileid: "74448111"
 ---
 # <a name="icorprofilerinfogetclassfromtoken-method"></a>ICorProfilerInfo::GetClassFromToken, méthode
-Obtient l’ID de la classe, en fonction du jeton de métadonnées.
-Cette méthode est obsolète dans le .NET Framework version 2.0.
-Utilisez [ICorProfilerInfo2::GetClassFromTokenAndTypeArgs](../../../../docs/framework/unmanaged-api/profiling/icorprofilerinfo2-getclassfromtokenandtypeargs-method.md) à la place.
+Gets the ID of the class, given the metadata token.
+This method is obsolete in the .NET Framework version 2.0.
+Use [ICorProfilerInfo2::GetClassFromTokenAndTypeArgs](../../../../docs/framework/unmanaged-api/profiling/icorprofilerinfo2-getclassfromtokenandtypeargs-method.md) instead.

 ## <a name="syntax"></a>Syntaxe